andrews-tang/andrews-tang/README.md

-- 👋 Hi, I’m @atang277
+- 👋 Hi, I’m Andrews Tang.
+- 👋 A computer engineering student at KNUST, Kumasi campus.
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Machine Learning and has the alacrity to study it for my Masters.
 - 🌱 I’m currently learning Neural Networks and Reinforcement Learning
 <!-- - 💞️ I’m looking forward to apply ML in the Health Industry -->
 <!-- - 📫 How to reach me :  -->